Kelly Macdonald

 Kelly Macdonald (born 23 February 1976) is a Scottish actress.
 Known for her performances on film and television, she has received various accolades including a BAFTA Award, a Primetime Emmy Award, and four Screen Actors Guild Awards.

 Macdonald made her film debut in Danny Boyle's Trainspotting (1996).
 She was nominated for the BAFTA Award for Best Actress in a Supporting Role for her role in the Coen brothers film No Country for Old Men (2007).
-During her career she has taken roles in Elizabeth (1998), Gosford Park (2001), Intermission (2003), Nanny McPhee (2005), Harry Potter and the Deathly Hallows – Part 2 (2011), Anna Karenina (2012), T2 Trainspotting (2017), and Operation Mincemeat (2021).
+During her career, she has taken roles in Elizabeth (1998), Gosford Park (2001), Intermission (2003), Nanny McPhee (2005), Harry Potter and the Deathly Hallows – Part 2 (2011), Anna Karenina (2012), T2 Trainspotting (2017), and Operation Mincemeat (2021).
 She voiced Princess Merida in the Disney Pixar animated film Brave (2012).

 On television, she won Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie for her role in the BBC One film The Girl in the Cafe (2005).
 She was further Emmy-nominated for her portrayal of Margaret Thompson in the HBO period crime drama series Boardwalk Empire (2010–2014).
-She also acted in Black Mirrors Hated in the Nation (2016), the limited series Giri/Haji (2019), and Line of Duty (2021).
+She also acted in Black Mirrors Hated in the Nation (2016), the limited series Giri/Haji (2019), Line of Duty (2021) and the HBO superhero series Lanterns (2026).

-Early life and education
+Early life

-Kelly Macdonald was born on 23 February 1976 in Glasgow, Scotland, and grew up in Newton Mearns.
+Kelly Macdonald was born on 23 February 1976 in Glasgow, Scotland, and grew up in nearby Neilston, Renfrewshire.
 She attended Eastwood High School from 1989 to 1993.